At the U.S. Open, a pair of teen semifinalists breathe joyful life into women’s draw

 “It’s a nice problem to have,” she said with a smile.

-Among the TV viewers delighting in the palpable joy of the U.S. Open’s teen semifinalists is former tennis phenom Andrea Jaeger, who reached No. 2 in the world at age 16 but was forced to retire at 19 with a major shoulder injury.
+Among the TV viewers delighting in the palpable joy of the U.S. Open’s teen semifinalists is former tennis phenom Andrea Jaeger, who reached No. 2 in the world at 16 but was forced to retire at 19 with a major shoulder injury.

 “Viva Teens in tennis!”
 Jaeger wrote in an email exchange Wednesday.

-What enchants her about Fernandez and Raducanu, she explained, is a natural grace and exuberance that she feels makes their athleticism, talent and determination even more exciting.
+What enchants her about Fernandez and Raducanu, she explained, are a natural grace and exuberance that she feels makes their athleticism, talent and determination even more exciting.
 She predicts greatness for each, provided they keep joy at the center of their lives, on and off the court.
 And if she could share a word of advice, at 56, it is this: “Learn, grow and be aware beyond tennis, throughout life.”